TrainTravel/scala-workshop/03-higher-order.md

 }
 ````

-* What concerns do we have recursive implementations?
+* What concerns do we have about recursive implementations?
 * How we would rewrite this again to be imperative?
-* Can the compiler do that for us?
+* Can the compiler do that for us????!

 Iterative version